euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Introduction.md

 Computers don't hold standard representations of words.
 The features depende directly from the kind of model that is needed for the task in hand.
 Examples:
 - Graph-based model => words can be represented as nodes with relationships being the edges.
-- Statistical modals _>
+- Statistical modals => numerical representation
+- Document or Sentiment analysis => Word of bags or doc2vec
+- Text generation or machine translation => word level representation (word2vec or glove)

+### Modeling
+0

 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyMzUxMzAwXX0=
+eyJoaXN0b3J5IjpbMjQ5NDQ1MjA3XX0=
 -->